CHICORY’S CHRISTMAS GIFT

 “I am telling the truth,” insisted Chicory.
 “I’m on an assignment from the Lord Jesus.
 He sent me down here to tell you about the world above, and to bring you back to it.”

 “The world above!
 Now I know who you are!
 You’re a follower of Uncle Isaiah.
 We’ll, I have to admit, he’s a nice enough old mole, but I’m afraid that much learning has driven him mad.
 The stuff he says is just too good to be true.
 I’ll also admit that I like his poems.
-Sometimes I even wish there really was such a thing as sun, moon, and stars.
+In fact, sometimes I even wish there really were things as sun, moon, and stars.
 But like I say, it’s all too good to be true.
 And all that talk about a good Lord who loves his creatures and has great plans for them!
-Yeah, that’s pretty interesting stuff . . . but way too good to be true . . .
+Yeah, it’s pretty interesting stuff . . . but way too good to be true . . .
 You say you’re from the world above, eh?
 Tell me a little more, brother mole; not too much, just a little.”

 “Well,” said Chicory, “first of all, I’m not a mole.
 I’m a mouse.
 And for that matter, so are you!”